luisaveiro/docker-vuejs-template/README.md

 | 7 	| VUE_UI_PORT     	| Port used for the UI server                   	| 8000          	|
 | 8 	| VUE_UI_HOST     	| Host used for the UI server                   	| 0.0.0.0       	|

 Once you have updated the **.env** as per your requirements.
-You can run the `docker compose up` command or use the `make start-dev-server` alias command to create your Docker environment.
+You can run `docker compose up` or use the `make start-dev-server` alias command to create your Docker environment.

 ```bash
 $ make start-dev-server